PhlegmaticHeart/Unitree-go1-rslidar/README.txt

 § Building §

-Its necessary, if building is needed, to build rslidar_msg package BEFORE rslidar_sdk, as its required by the latter to build effectively.
+Its necessary, if building from scratch is needed, to build rslidar_msg package BEFORE rslidar_sdk, as its required by the latter to build effectively.

 §